anuragrik/to-do-list/README.md

-# A React to-do-list application
+# A to-do-list application

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in local host.

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.